safeledger logo

 Sharjah Airport International Freezone (SAIF Zone) provides a favorable tax environment and clear financial regulations, making it attractive for both local and international investors.
 Understanding these rules ensures businesses remain compliant and optimize financial planning.

-• Personal Income Tax Exemption: Shareholders and employees are not subject to personal income tax, allowing full repatriation of salaries and profits.
+• No personal income tax; full repatriation of salaries and profits.

-• Regulatory Compliance: Companies must maintain proper accounting records and submit financial statements when required by the SAIF Zone authorities.
+• Maintain proper accounting records and submit financial statements when required.

 Note: While SAIF Zone offers significant tax advantages, businesses engaging in mainland UAE operations or specific regulated activities may have additional tax or regulatory obligations.
 Always contact a financial advisor or SAIF Zone authority to ensure full compliance.